robb-j/r0b-blog/content/post/embed-jsdoc-comments-in-an-eleventy-website-with-ts-morph.md

 Personally, I've found these generated documentation websites hard to navigate and difficult to get to the information I need.
 You can create your own template but that requires learning the ins and outs of JSDoc and how it's templating works.

 For a recent project, a [design system](https://alembic.openlab.dev/) for our lab, I was creating a site to demonstrate and document the system.
 I wanted to reference the JSDoc I'd already written in the code, rather than duplicating it.
-I found the [ts-morph](https://github.com/dsherret/ts-morph) package on GitHub which wraps TypeScript's Abstract Syntax Tree (_AST_) parser to make it friendlier amongst other things.
+I found the [ts-morph](https://github.com/dsherret/ts-morph) package on GitHub which wraps TypeScript's Abstract Syntax Tree (_AST_) parser to make it friendlier.
 The _AST_ was a lot more complex than I expected so I reduced my integration to only pull the JSDoc comments and embed them as markdown on our site.

 > _AST_ is a data structure that represents the code in a file, rather than the raw text string.
 It allows it to be queried and modified in-place.
 [AST Explorer](https://astexplorer.net/) is a good tool to play around and inspect the trees generated from code files.

 There are a couple of benefits to this general approach:

-1. The code comments only need to be written once, then they can be viewed in IDEs during hovers and code completion and on the documentation website.
+1. The code comments only need to be written once.
+They can be viewed in your IDE through hovers or code completions and on the documentation website.
 Those comments only need to be updated once and can't get out of sync.
 2. The comments are close to the code that they document.
 So it's easier to update when the code itself changes and there is hopefully less chance that you forget to update them.
 This feels in the vein of **Locality**, from The Unicorn Project's [Five Ideals](https://itrevolution.com/articles/five-ideals-of-devops/)
 3. You have complete control of how your documentation site looks and feels.
 It's important to properly think through documentation, rather than just dump out the types, methods & classes available.
 I've sometimes tried "Documentation driven development" where the documentation is written before any code to get a feel for how something should work from a consumer's perspective, rather than jumping into the technical implementation.

 ## How it works

 Ok you're sold, or still interested to learn more?
-To show how it works, we'll create a fresh Eleventy website, along with an API to document and hook up the to site.
+To show how it works, we'll create a fresh Eleventy website, along with an "API" to document and hook up the to site.
+In a terminal, lets skaffold the project and fetch NPM dependencies:

 ```bash
 mkdir eleventy-jsdoc